Timmy-124/Data-Analysis-Portfolio/README.md

  ## Coffee Shop Sales Analysis
    ### Case Study: Sales Analysis for "Brew Bliss" Coffee Shop
    ### Overview
  This case study examines the sales performance of "Brew Bliss," a fictional coffee shop, with the goal of refining its sales strategies to boost profitability.
-The coffee shop owner aims to enhance sales by focusing on improving underperforming products and maximizing the revenue from top-performing items.
-Additionally, the study involves analyzing monthly sales trends over the past six months to detect fluctuations and understand their underlying causes.
+The coffee shop owner aims to enhance sales by focusing on improving underperforming products and maximizing the revenue from top-performing items, and analyzing monthly sales trends from January to June to identify fluctuations and their underlying causes.
+  ### Objectives
+  1. Identifying flunctuations in the monthly sales trend
+  2. Identifying the busiest day of the week
+  3. Analyze product sales frequency
+  4. Determine revenue-driving products
   ### Stakeholders
   The Owner of Brew Bliss and the Sales Team
+  ### Tools Used
+  1. Microsoft Excel
+  2. SQL